BENEFITS OF IRAS

-IRAs provide more information and options about where to put your money, whereas 401Ks have pretty limited investment options.
-This is beneficial because with assistance of an IRA you can avoid high investment fees while still investing in a variety of places.
+IRAs provide more information and options about where to put your money, whereas 401(k)s may have limited investment options.
+This is beneficial because, with the assistance of an IRA, you can avoid high investment fees while still investing in a variety of places.
 IRAs also let you withdraw early from a retirement account.
 Typically, you shouldn’t do this, but if the need arises, IRAs provide more flexibility.

 With a direct rollover, your former retirement plan assets are directly transferred from your 401(k) plan to a traditional IRA.
 The electronic transfer is typically easy and seamless, and there are no tax requirements during this part of the process.

 On the other hand, transferring retirement assets from a 401(k) to a Roth IRA is a bit more complicated because there are taxes involved.
 Roth IRAs are funded with after-tax dollars, while 401(k)s and traditional IRAs are funded with pre-tax dollars.